oracle/node-oracledb/doc/api.md

 [`maxRows`](#propexecmaxrows) option in an `execute()` call.
 If `maxRows` is 0, then the number of rows is limited by Node.js memory constraints.

+If the query contains [nested cursors](#nestedcursors), then each nested cursor is returned as an array of rows fetched from that cursor.
+The number of rows returned for each cursor is limited by `maxRows`.

 ###### <a name="execrowsaffected"></a> 4.2.6.4.7 `rowsAffected`